nikhil27gargeya/nikhil27gargeya.github.io/oop.md

 Abstraction:
 Simplified classes over complex implementation code (ie. ignition switch vs engine mechanics).
 Interfaces and Abstract Classes.
-Interface: contract that specifies the implementation of a class that implements it
+Interface: contract that specifies the implementation of a class that implements it.
+Use for common behavior.
+Abstract: blueprint class that cannot be instantiated but must be inherited.
+Use for common implementation.

 Polymorphism:
 Uniform treatment of classes in a class hierarchy.
 Allows the same code to be used with different objects and behave differently with each.